 Our corporate bond portfolio includes debt instruments issued by individual corporations, primarily in the industrial and financial services industries.
-Our other debt securities portfolio includes investments in various debt instruments, including U.S. government bonds and commercial paper.
+Our commercial paper portfolio includes instruments issued by individual corporations, primarily in the industrial, financial services and utilities industries.
+Our other debt securities portfolio includes investments in various debt instruments, including U.S. government bonds and mutual funds.
+We consider all liquid investments purchased with an original maturity of 90 days or less to be cash equivalents.